Inspiral tests of general relativity and waveform geometry: ACKNOWLEDGMENTS

 We thank Michele Vallisneri, Ethan Payne, Taylor Knapp, Max Isi, Daiki Watarai, Bangalore Sathyaprakash, and Katerina Chatziioannou for their insightful discussions.
 B.S. acknowledges support by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1745301.
-Y.C. and B.S. acknowledge support from the Brinson Foundation, the Simons Foundation (Award Number 568762), and by NSF Grants PHY-2309211 and PHY-2309231.
-J.G. would like to gratefully acknowledge the support from the National Science Foundation through the Grant NSF PHY-2207758.
+Y.C. and B.S. acknowledge support from the Brinson Foundation, the Simons Foundation (Award No.~568762), and by NSF Grants No.~PHY-2309211 and No.~PHY-2309231.
+J.G. would like to gratefully acknowledge the support from the National Science Foundation through the Grant NSF No.~PHY-2207758.
+We also thank the anonymous referee for their feedback on this work.